Understanding Full Moons

 Yes.
 An eclipse at a full moon is called a Lunar Eclipse.
 Eclipses and supermoons increase the intensity of the full moon they happen with.
 (See table below for dates.)

 When a full moon is also a supermoon it looks larger than the average-sized full moon and has greater effects on the ocean’s tides as well as the ‘tides’ of waters/fluids in our bodies, including lymphatic fluids, cerebrospinal fluids (brain & spinal column), blood serum and the cytoplasm of every cell within our being.

 Your Star Sign’s Once-a-Year Full Moon

-Every star sign gets one special Full Moon a year.
-This happens because there are 12 zodiac signs and at least 12 (sometimes 13) full moons every year (generally one per month).
-Let’s say you’re an Aries, once-a-year there’s a Full Moon in Aries, which has special messages from the soul for Aries.
-The once-a-year full moons actually have very individual messages, depending on where the full moon sits in a person’s birth chart, which is why I created ‘Your Annual Full Moon Oracle MP3’.
+Because there are 12 zodiac signs and at least 12 (sometimes 13) full moons every year, each star sign tends to get a full moon each year.
+Let’s say you’re an Aries, once-a-year there’s a Full Moon in Aries, which has messages from the soul for Aries.
+The once-a-year full moons have individual messages, depending on where the full moon is in your birth chart.
 For more information, check out Your Annual Full Moon Oracle MP3.

 To find the month of your star sign’s annual Full Moon, check out this table.

 |21 Mar 19||Libra||Air|

 |17 Jun 19||Sagittarius||Fire|